Natural Ways to Lower Your LDL Cholesterol

 Having high levels of LDL cholesterol in the bloodstream can increase your risk of developing heart disease, stroke and other life-threatening conditions.
 Fortunately, there are several natural ways to lower your LDL cholesterol and improve your health.

-See also Exploring the Connection Between Atherosclerosis and Stroke
+See also The Connection Between Cholesterol and Liver Health

 1. Add a Plant-Based Diet to Your Eating Habits